dk14/wolfram-mega/docs/README.md

 ## Strong Oracle Identities

-Oracle quorums is secondary, optional, feature in Mega, since the primary, stronger assurance, is individual oracle's **identity** acquired through PoW.
+Oracle quorums is secondary, optional, feature in Mega, since the primary, stronger assurance, is individual oracle's **pseudonymous identity** acquired through PoW.
 We simply estimate:

 - oracle's identity strength from its PoW-difficulty,
 - oracle reputation from PoW-difficulty of reports filed (by traders) against its `OracleId`.